ryantd42/NY-Legislative-Git/2023/A1077A-2023/bill.md

  with the requirements of this chapter including, but not limited to, the provisions  of  sections  eleven  hundred ten and eleven hundred twenty- eight of this title.
-  (D) EVERY OPERATOR OF A MOTOR VEHICLE SHALL EXERCISE DUE CARE TO AVOID COLLIDING WITH A DISABLED VEHICLE OR A  MOTOR  VEHICLE  INVOLVED  IN  AN ACCIDENT  WHICH  IS  PARKED,  STOPPED OR STANDING ON THE SHOULDER OR ANY PORTION OF SUCH HIGHWAY.
-FOR OPERATORS OF MOTOR VEHICLES ON PARKWAYS  OR CONTROLLED  ACCESS  HIGHWAYS,  SUCH  DUE  CARE SHALL INCLUDE, BUT NOT BE LIMITED TO, MOVING FROM A LANE WHICH CONTAINS OR IS IMMEDIATELY ADJACENT TO THE SHOULDER WHERE SUCH DISABLED VEHICLE OR MOTOR VEHICLE INVOLVED IN AN ACCIDENT IS PARKED, STOPPED OR STANDING  TO  ANOTHER  LANE,  PROVIDED THAT  SUCH  MOVEMENT  OTHERWISE  COMPLIES  WITH THE REQUIREMENTS OF THIS CHAPTER INCLUDING, BUT NOT LIMITED TO, THE PROVISIONS OF SECTIONS ELEVEN HUNDRED TEN AND ELEVEN HUNDRED TWENTY-EIGHT OF THIS TITLE.
+  (D) EVERY OPERATOR OF A MOTOR VEHICLE ON A  PARKWAY  AND  ON  A  CONT- ROLLED-ACCESS  HIGHWAY SHALL EXERCISE DUE CARE TO AVOID COLLIDING WITH A MOTOR VEHICLE WHICH IS PARKED, STOPPED OR STANDING ON  THE  SHOULDER  OR ANY  PORTION  OF  SUCH  PARKWAY  OR  CONTROLLED-ACCESS  HIGHWAY.
+FOR THE PURPOSES OF THIS SUBDIVISION, SUCH DUE CARE SHALL INCLUDE,  BUT  NOT  BE LIMITED TO, MOVING FROM A LANE WHICH CONTAINS OR IS IMMEDIATELY ADJACENT TO  THE SHOULDER WHERE SUCH MOTOR VEHICLE IS PARKED, STOPPED OR STANDING TO ANOTHER LANE, PROVIDED THAT SUCH MOVEMENT OTHERWISE COMPLIES WITH THE REQUIREMENTS  OF  THIS  CHAPTER  INCLUDING,  BUT  NOT  LIMITED  TO,  THE PROVISIONS  OF  SECTIONS  ELEVEN  HUNDRED TEN AND ELEVEN HUNDRED TWENTY- EIGHT OF THIS TITLE.
   § 2.
 This act shall take effect on the one hundred eightieth day after it shall have become a law.